bkbnio/sourdough-kt/README.md

 - Api: Bare-bones Ktor application
 - Lib: An example library that is imported into both the app and api

 Sourdough takes advantage of several new Gradle 7 features.
-Dependencies are managed via the `gradle/libs.version.toml` file.
-Type safe library and project accessors are enabled.
+Dependencies can be found in the `gradle/libs.version.toml` file.
+Type safe library and project accessors are on by default.